When the San Diego earthquake hit, these elephants formed a "alert circle" - ExBulletin

 When an earthquake measured 5.2 south of California on Monday, humans continued the usual exercises: drop, coverage and installation.

-But a herd of elephants in San Diego Zoo Safari Park in EsCondido, California, had his own plan – they were heading and standing together.
+But a herd of elephants in San Diego Zoo Safari Park in Escondido had their own plan – a circle and stand together.

 Security footage of the park shows the moment clearly.
 One minute was sunflower in the sun.
 Next, they were interacting with the start of the earth in shaking.